LSSTDESC/fisherA2Z/README.md

 ## Introduction

+FisherA2Z is a Fisher forecasting code initially developed by Husni Almoubayyed for his PhD thesis Chapter 4.
+Tianqing Zhang refurbished the code in 2024 and publish the the results in Zhang et al in prep.
+"A2Z" stands for the initial of the last names of Almoubayyed and Zhang.

 This repository includes code used for the Fisher Information matrix computation used to assess the impact of photo-z modeling errors on 3x2pt inferences.
-The code is used and explained in Chapter 4 of Husni Almoubayyed's PhD thesis and an upcoming paper in prep.

 ## Installation